 What Happens During a Kidney Urine Test?

-A kidney urine test, also known as urinalysis, is one of the easiest tests that can be performed on the kidneys.
+A kidney urine test, also known as a urinalysis, is one of the easiest tests to perform on the kidneys.
 Here’s what you can expect:

 - You will be provided with a clean receptacle to urinate into, typically a small plastic cup.